Neuroscience Institute Visiting Scholar Program

 The Neuroscience Institute does not provide financial support of any kind for visiting scholars.
 Visiting scholars are responsible for all funding to support their time at the NSI, including travel, housing, health insurance, and incidental expenses such as supplies, long-distance calls, photocopying, statistical consultations, secretarial services and parking.
 Visiting scholars must make their own housing and travel arrangements.

-To apply, prospective visiting scholars must provide the following:
+To apply, prospective visiting scholars must provide the following at least six months prior to their intended start date:

 - A copy of their current medical or other professional license